 “Loosely twist the hair, starting near the scalp working your way to the ends then secure with bobby pins on the side,” he explains.
 “Pull curls lightly in a loose ponytail on the crown of the head then cover with a bonnet and sleep on the sides.”

-While many of us are content to deal with frizz created by sleeping on a cotton pillowcase, those who hope for silky locks should invest in a scarf for sleeping hours.
-You’ll not only be fashionably accessorized in bed, but also help with the unwanted friction that cotton pillowcases can cause.
+While many of us are content to deal with minimal frizz sleeping on a cotton pillowcase can cause, those who hope for silky locks should invest in a scarf for sleeping hours.
+You’ll not only be fashionably accessorized in bed but also free from the unwanted damage friction can cause.

 Interested in this method of securing your curls?
 Grab a packet of bobby pins and keep reading.
 Edmonds recommends working with one ringlet at a time to preserve your curls as close to their original form as possible.